-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - NOTE: Ensure that you note the routing of the cables as you remove them from the system board.
-You must route the cables properly when you replace them to prevent the cables from being pinched or crimped. - 3 Remove the air shroud. - 4 Remove the cooling fan assembly.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Remove the air shroud. - 4 Remove the cooling fan assembly.

 - 1 Disconnect the VGA cable from the system board. - 2 Pull the cable latch and disconnect the control panel cable from the system board connector. - 3 Using Phillips #1 screwdriver, remove the screws that secure the control panel and cable tube to the system. - 4 Holding the control panel and cable tube by its sides, remove the control panel and cable tube away from the system.